 The Fund is used to pay pensions, lump sum benefits and other entitlements to scheme members and their dependants.
-The Fund also receives income from employee contributions and its investments, which include equities, bonds, property and infrastructure.
+The Fund also receives income from employee contributions and its investments, which include equities, bonds, property, private debt and infrastructure.

 The fund operates under the terms of the Local Government Pension Scheme (LGPS), which is a public sector pension arrangement.
 Scheme membership is made up of active, deferred and pensioner members.
 To be able to join the scheme, a person must be employed by a relevant employer and not eligible to join another public sector pension scheme.
-Teachers are not included as they have a separate national pension scheme.
+Teachers cannot be members of the LGPS as they have a separate national pension scheme.